bmaupin/beyond-earth-eclipse/README.md

 - [x] Adjust all leader traits to have stronger personalities
 - [ ] Add new leader intro text for all leaders to reflect darker theme
   - [x] Modify all leader intro text
-  - [ ] Modify `IntroductionQuote` for all leaders to use any available intro text?
+  - [x] Modify `IntroductionQuote` for all leaders to use any available intro text?
 Instead of just for that leader
 - [ ] Find a way to bring text from victory dialogue to the front; it's interesting
-- [ ] Add new leader intro text for all leaders to reflect darker theme
+- [ ] Disable other affinity technologies as we advance in one affinity?
+- [ ] Base game audio with Rising Tide and vice versa?
+- [ ] Test with base game

 <!--